mattsp1290/local-otel/README.md

 - ✅ **Runs entirely in Docker** for consistent environments
 - ✅ **Includes verification scripts** in Python, Go, and Bash
 - ✅ **AI Agent Optimized** - designed for automated observability verification
+- ✅ **Dual Export Mode** - data flows to both SigNoz and file system
+- ✅ **Unified Observability** - SigNoz provides APM, logs, and metrics in one UI

 ## 🏗️ Architecture